 Mexico City has plenty of choices with 137 listed coworking spaces.
 A popular one here is Homework which has 5 locations in town.

 The final destination on this list and the second within the nation of Colombia, the country’s capital is a bustling metropolitan city with an active nightlife and a flourishing Latin American culture.

-Although not as inexpensive as the other Colombian city on this list, Medellin, the cost of living is still considerably cheaper than the U.S and Europe.
+Although not as inexpensive as the other Colombian city on this list, Medellin, the cost of living is still considerably cheaper than in the U.S and Europe.
 A digital nomad can expect to pay around 1,200 to 1,300 USD a month in Bogota.
 Here is the cost of living for Bogota.

 Bogota has it all.
 Parts of the city, notably the tourist areas and areas like Parque 93 and Zona T, are very safe yet others are more dangerous.
 Do your research ahead of time.
 The city boasts great food and for fun, biking, dancing and partying are a huge part of the digital nomad experience in the capital.

 For digital nomads who thrive best in the hustle and bustle of a sometimes chaotic city, Bogota makes a great — if not underrated — choice.

 With the economic crisis seeming to hit Argentina like regular clockwork, now is the time to go to Buenos Aires for its incredibly low cost of living.
 You will get a major city with plenty of fun, history, culture, European vibe, the famous tango dance, and exciting nightlife.

 The area of Palermo seems popular with digital nomads with numerous cafes and bars with decent WiFi.
 There are plenty of free high-speed WifI connections in many public spaces such as plazas and parks.